Skip to contents

 • The off-diagonal entries of Q which are 1 indicate the transitions that are allowed in continuous time (here, state 1 to state 2, and 2 to 1).

-• The off-diagonal entries of Q which are 0 indicate the transitions that are not allowed in continuous time.
+• The off-diagonal entries of Q which are 0 indicate the transitions that are not allowed in continuous time (here, all transitions are allowed).

 Prior distributions for transition intensities